How to Spot a Fad Diet

 So the next time your interest is piqued by a weight loss program with bold claims, look closely at its components so you can tell a fad diet from a healthy weight management plan.
 The following are signs that the option you’re considering is one you should skip:

-It has a specific beginning and end.
-Successful weight management is a lifestyle—not a one-time activity.
+Successful weight management is a lifestyle — not a one-time activity.
 Statements like “one week to weight loss” are signs that the plan doesn’t teach you how to make changes you can stick with in the weeks, months and years to come.

-It promises very rapid weight loss.
-In general, losing one to two pounds per week is a reasonable and healthy goal—anything faster than that and you will lose water and calorie-burning muscle mass, instead of fat.
+In general, losing one to two pounds per week is a reasonable and healthy goal — anything faster than that and you will lose water and calorie-burning muscle mass, instead of fat.

-It claims that there is no need to exercise.
-Eating less and moving more are two crucial pieces of the weight loss equation; while it is possible to take off pounds with just one, doing both will always improve your results—and your overall health.
+Eating less and moving more are two crucial pieces of the weight loss equation; while it is possible to take off pounds with just one, doing both will always improve your results — and your overall health.

-It mandates cutting out certain foods entirely.
-Loading up on only a few choice foods may deprive you of the nutrition a more balanced diet can provide—never mind make eating pretty boring!
+Loading up on only a few choice foods may deprive you of the nutrition a more balanced diet can provide — never mind making eating pretty boring!

 If you’re still unsure of what eating plan is right for you, consider consulting a registered nutritionist who can help you identify or create a regimen that will be effective, safe and appropriate for your daily life and preferences.